nikkijuk/lifegoals/README.md

 # Current state

-Current code has been modularized with attemp to keep core and features separate.
+Current code has been modularized with a goal to keep core and features separate.
-Within user facing features there is further modularization for presentation logic and shared data layer services which can be reused by several user facing services.
+Within user facing features there is further modularization for presentation logic and shared data layer services, which can be reused by several user facing services.

 ![modularization goal](doc/assets/lifegoals_modularization.png)